skubed0007/nasembler/Infos_MD/EXAMPLES.md

-# NASembler Example Programs
+# nasembler Example Programs

-This document provides a collection of example programs demonstrating common patterns and techniques when using NASembler.
+This document provides a collection of example programs demonstrating common patterns and techniques when using nasembler.

 ## Table of Contents